asibahi/asibahi.github.io/content/thoughts/2025-09-13-a-gentle-introduction-to-z3.md

 x * x = 4
 ```

-The Rust bindings have a nice method for getting multiple solutions out of a solver, simple called `solutions`.
-It works similarly to `model.eval()` above, and takes the same paramaters with the same output.
+The Rust bindings have a nice method for getting multiple solutions out of a solver, simply called `solutions`.
+It works similarly to `model.eval()` above, and takes the same parameters with the same output.
 Here is the complete program.
 (I am going back to `Int` because I am not cool enough for `Real` numbers.)

 ```rust
 use z3::{Solver, ast::Int};